Skip to main content

 Biography

-I joined the Department of Climate, Meteorology, and Atmospheric Sciences in Fall 2021 as an M.S. student.
+I am a second year PhD student in the Department of Climate, Meteorology, and Atmospheric Sciences.
+I joined the department in Fall 2021 as an M.S. student and completed that degree in Summer 2023.
 Prior to attending the University of Illinois, I earned my undergraduate degree in atmospheric sciences from The Ohio State University where I also minored in mathematics and theatre.
 My research focuses on using satellite and radar observations to analyze processes associated with the formation discrete convective updrafts and subsequently tornadoes within quasi-linear convective systems (QLCSs).
 This work is funded as part of the Propagation, Evolution, and Rotation in Linear Storms (PERiLS) field campaign which took place in 2022 and 2023.
 As part of this campaign, our research group deployed mobile radars, mobile mesonets, instrumentation pods, and radiosondes to collect data on developing QLCS tornadoes.
-My role involved assembling and operating our quickly-deployable C-band radar (COW).
-This data, along with other observations, will be used to develop a more robust understanding of how these storms form and how they can be forecasted more accurately.
+My role involved assembling and operating a quickly-deployable C-band radar.
+These data, along with other observations, are being used to develop a more robust understanding of how these storms form and how they can be forecasted more accurately.

 Prior to joining UIUC, I participated in research projects with both the OSU Department of Geography and the Byrd Polar and Climate Research Center, the latter of which involved installing and maintaining a network of weather sensors across campus to monitor the university's contribution to the urban heat island.
 I also completed an honors research thesis focusing on the use of GOES satellite data to estimate tornado strength from the size and temperature of overshooting cloud tops.
 This thesis was a continuation of work that I began through the REU program at the University of Alabama in Huntsville in Summer 2020.

 In addition to my research, I'm also a member of the American Meteorological Society where I serve as a student member on both the Committee on Weather Analysis and Forecasting (WAF) and the Board on Societal Impacts (BSI) and as the co-chair of the Board on Student Affairs' Specialty Meetings and Events Committee.
-I am also co-chairing the 33rd WAF/29th NWP Conference taking place at the 2025 AMS Annual Meeting in New Orleans.
+I also co-chaired the 33rd WAF/29th NWP Conference in New Orleans, LA in January 2025.

 In my free time, I enjoy photography, hiking, and coding up fun side projects.